00012620.JPG

 • Von Hippel-Lindau syndrome (VHL)

-Chances are, if you have a serious medical condition, I have represent someone with the same or a similar condition.
-If you have a disability or injury and want to know if you might be entitled to damages for personal injury, Workers’ Compensation, Social Security Disability benefits, or long-term disability benefits, call me at (802) 540-1030 for a free consultation.
+Chances are, if you have a serious medical condition, I’ve represented someone with the same or a similar diagnosis.
+If you have a disability or injury and want to know whether you might be entitled to damages for personal injury, Workers’ Compensation, Social Security Disability benefits, or long-term disability benefits, call me at (802) 540-1030 for a free consultation.

-When I am not being a lawyer, I am usually spending time with my wife, who is also my law partner, and our four children.
-I enjoy cooking and baking for friends and family, skiing, hiking, biking, and playing music.
-I am a former guitarist for the Vermont band Anachronist.
+When I’m not practicing law, I enjoy spending time with my wife—who is also my law partner—and our four children.
+I love cooking and baking for friends and family, and I stay active with skiing, hiking, biking, and playing music.

 Awards: